 How to Fix Your Nest Thermostat When it Won’t Respond

-If you purchased the Nest Thermostat you probably read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home has the Nest Thermostat you have probably read about the recent outages and may be living in fear of being left without heat in the dead of winter.

 But fear not!

 Nest Support has published a page with step by step instructions with the very convenient title “What to do if your Nest Thermostat has become slow, unresponsive, or won’t turn on.”
 Obvious, much?

 For more detailed information, go to their Nest Support page.
 For a more basic overview, keep on reading: